skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 We believe in a world of sharing and cooperation rather than competition.
 That's why we created <a href="https://bloom.sh" target="_blank" rel="noopener">Bloom</a>.

-Bloom is an organization that by using open source / access / data..., redistributes freely its production on a large scale, relying on new technologies to do it cheaply at scale, rather than using them as an imperialist tool.
+Bloom is an organization using open source / access / data..., to redistribute freely its production on a large scale, relying on new technologies to do it cheaply at scale, rather than using them as an imperialist tool.
 Ethics rather than profit.
-We want to break the frontier between business and consumers.
+We want to break the frontier between businesses and consumers.

-Our mission?
-Empowering the world with open technologies, by the people, for the people.
+Our mission? **Empowering the world with open technologies, by the people, for the people**.

  Bloom today offers the following online services: